pnlinden/id/aas/2/0/README.md

 ## DataSpecificationContent/definition

- [http://admin-shell.io/aas/2/0/DataSpecificationContent/definition](http://admin-shell.io/aas/2/0/DataSpecificationContent/definition) The attribute definition of the DataSpecificationContent class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0
+ [http://admin-shell.io/aas/2/0/DataSpecificationContent/definition](http://admin-shell.io/aas/2/0/DataSpecificationContent/definition) The attribute definition of the DataSpecificationContent class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'

 ## DataSpecificationContent/sourceOfDefinition

- [http://admin-shell.io/aas/2/0/DataSpecificationContent/sourceOfDefinition](http://admin-shell.io/aas/2/0/DataSpecificationContent/sourceOfDefinition) The attribute sourceOfDefinition of the DataSpecificationContent class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0
+ [http://admin-shell.io/aas/2/0/DataSpecificationContent/sourceOfDefinition](http://admin-shell.io/aas/2/0/DataSpecificationContent/sourceOfDefinition) The attribute sourceOfDefinition of the DataSpecificationContent class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'

 ## Entity
  An entity is a submodel element that is used to model entities.

  [http://admin-shell.io/aas/2/0/Entity](http://admin-shell.io/aas/2/0/Entity) The Entity class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## Entity/asset
+ Reference to the asset the entity is representing.

+ [http://admin-shell.io/aas/2/0/Entity/asset](http://admin-shell.io/aas/2/0/Entity/asset) The attribute asset of the Entity class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'

 ## Entity/entityType
  Describes whether the entity is a co-managed entity or a self-managed entity.

- [http://admin-shell.io/aas/2/0/Entity/entityType](http://admin-shell.io/aas/2/0/Entity/entityType) The attribute entityType of the Entity class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0
+ [http://admin-shell.io/aas/2/0/Entity/entityType](http://admin-shell.io/aas/2/0/Entity/entityType) The attribute entityType of the Entity class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'

 ## Entity/statement
  Describes statements applicable to the entity by a set of submodel elements, typically with a qualified value.

- [http://admin-shell.io/aas/2/0/Entity/statement](http://admin-shell.io/aas/2/0/Entity/statement) The attribute statement of the Entity class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0
+ [http://admin-shell.io/aas/2/0/Entity/statement](http://admin-shell.io/aas/2/0/Entity/statement) The attribute statement of the Entity class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'

 ## EntityType
  Enumeration for denoting whether an entity is a self-managed entity or a co-managed entity.